micmejia/bible-dump/AMPC/Jeremiah/Jer 36.md

-Therefore thus says the Lord concerning Jehoiakim king of Judah: [^a]He shall have no [heir] to sit upon the throne of David, and his dead body shall be cast out to the heat by day and to the frost by night.
+Therefore thus says the Lord concerning Jehoiakim king of Judah: He shall have no [heir] to sit upon the throne of David, and his dead body shall be cast out to the heat by day and to the frost by night.